ChanLumerico/sgb-chat/README.md

 # sgb-chat
-Tiny Language Model Based on Transformer (2017) Trained at SGB of ROKA
+Small Language Model Based on Transformer Trained at SGB of ROKA with Lucid Framework